University of Colorado Colorado Springs

 Project Overview

-I redesigned the University of Colorado Colorado Springs (UCCS) Program Finder Tool to transform a fragmented search experience into a streamlined, accessible discovery engine for students.
+I led the redesign of the University of Colorado Colorado Springs (UCCS) Program Finder Tool to transform a fragmented search experience into a streamlined, accessible discovery engine for students.
 The project focused on optimizing complex information architecture and filtering logic to reduce cognitive load while navigating academic programs.
 My design won a university-wide UX challenge, demonstrating my ability to solve institutional usability gaps with scalable, data-driven solutions.

 Problem: